YongCho/Minimal-Email-Client/README.md

 - Yong
     * Modified the message sync procedure to download and update the existing messages instead of downloading only new messages.
     * Fixed error during an account deletion.
+    * Refactored data model and model-view classes so the views and models do not interact with each other - enforces modularity and maintainability.
+    * Reorganized project directory structure to accommodate different components and growing project.

 # Setting up the environment.
 - Install Visual Studio 2015 Community.
 Make sure you install the components to develop C# WPF Application.
 This might be installed by default.
 If they are not installed initially, you will have an option to install them later when you open the project.